druid-io/druid-io.github.io/faq.md

 Druid at its core is an analytics engine and as such, it can support numerical aggregations, groupBys (including multi-dimensional groupBys), and other analytic workloads faster and more efficiently than search systems.

 ### Is Druid a timeseries database?
 When should I use Druid over InfluxDB/OpenTSDB/Prometheus?

-Druid is an analytics engine, but it does share some characteristics with timeseries databases.
+Druid does share some characteristics with timeseries databases, but also combines ideas from analytic databases and search systems.
 Like in timeseries databases, Druid is optimized for data where a timestamp is present.
 Druid partitions data by time, and queries that include a time filter will be significantly faster than those that do not.
-Aggregating metrics and filtering on dimensions (which are roughly equivalent to TSDBs' tags) is very fast when a time filter is present.
-Compared to TSDBs, Druid is significantly faster when grouping, searching, and filtering on tags that are not time, and when computing complex metrics such as histograms and quantiles.
+Aggregating metrics and filtering on dimensions (which are roughly equivalent to TSDBs' tags) are also very fast when a time filter is present.
+However, because Druid incorporates many architectural designs from analytics databases and search systems, it can significantly outperformance TSDBs when grouping, searching, and filtering on tags that are not time, or when computing complex metrics such as histograms and quantiles.

 ### How is Druid deployed?